Jozef Barmoš

-Jozef Barmoš (born 28 August 1954) is a former Slovak football coach and former player.
+Jozef Barmoš (born 28 August 1954) is a Slovak former football coach and former player.
 He played in defence for Czechoslovakia, and won 52 international caps.

-After winning the European Championships in 1976, Barmoš played for Czechoslovakia at both Euro 80 and Espana 82.
+Barmoš played club football in Czechoslovakia, making 343 appearances in the Czechoslovak First League between 1973 and 1985 for Inter Bratislava and Dukla Prague.
+After winning the European Championships in 1976, Barmoš played for Czechoslovakia at both Euro 1980 and Spain 1982.
 At the latter tournament, he scored an own goal as the Czechoslovaks lost 2–0 to England in Bilbao, during the first round of the competition.

 He managed the Slovak U21 national team, Žilina and Inter Bratislava.